-Reid-Hillview Airport is geographically located in the north-central area of Santa Clara County, in the City of San Jose, at the southeast end of San Francisco Bay.
-The Airport is located on 179 acres of land, at an elevation of 133 feet above mean sea level (at the FAA Airport Reference Point).
-The Airport is owned by the County of Santa Clara and surrounded by the City of San Jose.
+San Martin Airport is geographically located in the southeast area of Santa Clara County, between the cities of Morgan Hill and Gilroy.
+The Airport is located on 179 acres of land, at an elevation of 281 feet above mean sea level (at the FAA Airport Reference Point).
+The Airport is owned by the County of Santa Clara and surrounded by the community of San Martin.
 The location of the Airport with respect to nearby communities and other airports is illustrated on Figure 1.

-Reid-Hillview Airport (the Airport) is the largest and most active General Aviation airport in the county.
-General Aviation is defined as all aviation other than Air Carrier aviation (commercial passenger flights).
+San Martin Airport (the Airport) is the smallest and least active General Aviation airport in the county.
+General Aviation is defined as all aviation other than Air Carrier (commercial passenger flights), Commuter/Air Taxi and Military.
 While commercial airfreight is also a part of General Aviation, General Aviation activity consists mostly of single-engine and small twin-engine aircraft, typically holding six or fewer people.
-Reid-Hillview Airport has a full range of aircraft parking/storage facilities, aircraft fueling facilities and significant aircraft support operations, commonly known as Fixed Base Operators (FBOs).
-These FBOs include flight training, aircraft maintenance and repair, and aircraft engine overhaul facilities.
-The Airport terminal and transient parking areas are located within a few blocks of a planned light rail terminal providing transportation to commercial and industrial areas in Mountain View, Sunnyvale and San Jose.
-This makes this airport very attractive as a destination for corporate aircraft visiting business customers in Silicon Valley.
+San Martin Airport has a full range of aircraft parking/storage facilities, aircraft fueling facilities and aircraft support operations, commonly known as Fixed Base Operators (FBOs).
+FBO activities include flight training, aircraft maintenance and repair, and aircraft engine overhaul facilities.
+The Airport is developing a new Airport Master Plan involving a significant expansion and it is expected that the flight activity will increase as a consequence of this expansion.
+This will make this airport very attractive as a destination for corporate aircraft visiting business customers in southern Santa Clara Valley.

-Reid-Hillview Airport is classified as a General Aviation Reliever Airport.
+San Martin Airport is classified as a General Aviation Reliever Airport.
 General Aviation Airports are airports that do not have scheduled commercial air-carrier service.
-General Aviation Airports are the most convenient source of air transportation for about 19 percent of the U.S. population and are particularly important to corporate aircraft, based on the latest publication of the Federal Aviation Administration's (FAA) National Plan of Integrated Airport Systems.
-The Reid-Hillview Airport is listed in the NPIAS and is designated as a reliever airport.
+General Aviation Airports are the most convenient source of air transportation for about 19 percent of the U.S. population and are particularly important to corporate aircraft, based on the latest publication of the Federal Aviation Administration's (FAA) National Plan of Integrated Airport Systems (NPIAS) (2007-2011).
+The San Martin Airport is listed in the NPIAS and is designated as a reliever airport.